GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 [2]: #example_file

-remote.NAME.timeout
-:	Number of seconds to wait for a network read or write to
-	complete before giving up and declaring the remote side is not responding.
-If 0, there is no timeout, and the push client waits indefinitely.

-	A timeout should be large enough to mostly transfer the objects to the other side.
-1 second may be too small for larger projects, especially over a WAN link, while 10-30 seconds is a much more reasonable timeout value.

-	Defaults to 0 seconds, wait indefinitely.

 remote.NAME.replicationDelay
 :	Number of seconds to wait before scheduling a remote push
 	operation.
 Setting the delay to 0 effectively disables the